apk add xserver-xorg

 # echo needs_root_rights = yes > /etc/X11/Xwrapper.config

-and it will have greater
+at all and will have greater

-privileges.
+.
 Note that doing this is not recommended.